drwetter/testssl.sh/Readme.md

 * .. it is there for reading.
 Please do so :-) -- at least before asking questions.
 See man page in groff, html and markdown format in `~/doc/`.
 * [https://testssl.sh/](https://testssl.sh/) will help to get you started.
-* Will Hunt provides a longer, good [description](https://www.4armed.com/blog/doing-your-own-ssl-tls-testing/) for the (older) version 2.8, including useful background info.
+* For the (older) version 2.8 will Hunt provides a longer, good [description](https://www.4armed.com/blog/doing-your-own-ssl-tls-testing/), including useful background info.

 ### Contributing